 The improved physical activity supports the school's Growth mind set culture.
 Early internal evidence indicates that their is increased concentration after our morning activities.

-This term we have added two additional before school morning sessions to promote physical activity.
+This Autumn term we have added additional during school morning sessions aimed largely at KS1 to promote physical activity.